Why Japanese imports?

 Because Japan has more stringent MOT’s since they don’t use salt on the road?

 Believe it or not, it’s none of the above!
-But that certainly doesn’t mean they’re not worth buying as they do have some fantastic benefits.
+But that certainly doesn’t mean they’re not worth buying as they do have many fantastic benefits.
 It’s the reason we’ve been selling them successfully for 20 years.

 Like most things, what you see is not always what you get, and many dealers and converters will claim “they come from Japan, they are all great” which isn’t always true.
 We have created some information pages about Japanese imports focusing on why they are such good vehicles and also some of the pitfalls to watch out for.